 The Bottom Line

-Many investors are interested in exposure to the crypto markets but storing cryptocurrencies can be a challenge.
-When deciding on the best options, investors should consider their liquidity requirements, security measures and other factors.
+Many investors are interested in exposure to the crypto markets but choosing the right crypto store can be a challenge.
+When deciding on the best options, investors should consider their liquidity requirements, security measures, and other factors.
 It’s equally important to avoid social engineering attacks that circumvent technical security measures.

-Crypto investors should also keep in mind the tax implications associated with a storage medium.
+Apart from the best way to store crypto, investors should also keep in mind the tax implications associated with a storage medium.
 For instance, many crypto exchanges automatically generate tax forms that simplify tax season whereas most wallets don’t have these capabilities.
-Crypto funds may be attractive since capital gains or losses are treated like a stock or fund rather than like a cryptocurrency.
+Crypto funds may be attractive since capital gains or losses are treated as a stock or fund rather than like a cryptocurrency.